 - Information Overlay: with an optical viewfinder, you never get to see more than some basic grids.
 There is some static information presented in the viewfinder, but it is always fixed and cannot be easily changed.
 With EVF, you can get any information you want to be displayed right inside the viewfinder

-- Better video shooting: Because mirrorless camera uses chip focus sensors, they are generally better suited to video shooting.
+- Better video shooting: Because the mirrorless camera uses chip focus sensors, they are generally better suited to video shooting.
 While recording video, DSLRs can’t use phase detection with the mirror up, so they have to use the slower, less accurate, contrast-detection focus method.
 This leads to the familiar blur-blur look in the middle of a video when the camera starts hunting for the right focus.
 However, some newer SLRs are adding phase detection on the sensor, such as the Canon 80D and the Rebel T6i.
 Some new mirrorless camera models can capture 4K, or Ultra HD, video with four times the resolution of HD footage.

 - Higher frame per second: The simpler mechanics of mirrorless cameras allow them to shoot more photos per second, at higher shutter speeds.
-For example, the Sony a5100 can shoot 6 frames per second (fps), and Sony’s A9 pro-level mirrorless camera brought burst modes to a new level, shooting a 20 frame-per-second burst, with autofocus locked, and a no blackout to the viewfinder.
+For example, the Sony a5100 can shoot 6 frames per second (fps), and Sony’s A9 pro-level mirrorless camera brought burst modes to a new level, shooting a 20 frame-per-second burst, with autofocus locked, and no blackout to the viewfinder.

 - Less Noise & Less Camera Shake: the mirrorless camera has no mirror flipping up and down, so there is no mirror slapping and the possibility of the resulting camera shake is illuminated.